Chess Training for Teachers

 Over the past two school years, we have trained over 300 teachers for school, after school and community programs in Florida and California and we are available.
 Workshops are available to school districts and other community partners nationwide.
 For more information on Teacher Training programs, contact Robert McLellan via email at Robert@NSCFchess.org.

-Workshops in Broward County, Florida are offered in partnership with the Broward Education Foundation.Visit our Next Move Teacher Training page in the Florida section of our website for details.
+Workshops in Broward County, Florida are offered in partnership with the Broward Education Foundation.Visit the Teacher/Mentor Training page on our site for The Sunrise Center for Excellence in Chess, a community chess program of the National Scholastic Chess Foundation.